kbwal/IsoNet2/README.md

 ```

 ### 2.2.3 make_mask
-Create masks based on standard deviation and mean density to exclude empty/unwanted areas of each tomogram.
+Create quality masks using **density_percentage** to identify populated regions and **std_percentage** to filter out noise.
 During extraction, each subtomogram for training is centered on a valid region of the mask to ensure that it captures a region of interest.

 ```
-isonet.py make_mask tomograms.star --input_column <column>
+isonet.py make_mask tomograms.star --density_percentage 50 --std_percentage 80 --input_column <column>
 ```

 For `--input_column`, use:
 1) `rlnDenoisedTomoName` if you used ***denoise***.
 2) `rlnDeconvTomoName` if you used ***deconv***.